|Nutritional Guidelines (per serving)|

-Quiche is perfect for breakfast or lunch—it's hearty and flavorful, can be served warm or room temperature, and travels well.
-It's fancy enough for guests, and approachable enough for everyday.
+Quiche is perfect for breakfast or lunch—it's hearty and flavorful, can be served warm or at room temperature, and it travels well.
+It's fancy enough for guests and approachable enough for every day.
 To ease into autumn, this fall quiche is filled with butternut squash, onion, and Swiss chard.
 The squash is roasted to bring out its natural sweetness, and roasted garlic punches up the flavor.
 Cheese and sour cream add creamy richness without making the dish too heavy.

 - 2 cups peeled and diced butternut squash

 - 1/2 medium onion (halved and sliced)